molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Subscribe to Observable</aside>

-`EventEmitter` is a subclass of RxJS `Subject`, which is itself extends RxJS `Observable`.
+`EventEmitter` is a subclass of RxJS `Subject`, which itself extends RxJS `Observable`.
 The Component uses the `emit` method to publish new values.
 The parent Component uses the `subscribe` method to listen for emitted values.
 In the testing environment, we will do the same.

 Let us write a spec for the `countChange` Output!